Start dates

 - Completion of at least one undergraduate course in statistics or quantitative methods

-Applicants without a degree or experience in a health-related field will be required to complete the Introduction to Health and Healthcare course as part of their program.
+Applicants without a degree or experience in a health-related field will be required to complete the Introduction to Health and Health Care course as part of their program.

 Document checklist